zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure-platforms/software-delivery/_index.md

 ## Teams

-The SoftwareDelivery Stage is composed by the following teams:
+The GitLab Delivery Stage is composed by the following teams:

-- Build
+- GitLab Build
 - Self-Managed (subject to change)
 - Framework
-- Release
+- GitLab Release
-- Deploy
+- GitLab Deploy

 <!-- to add links to single teams pages -->